blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_intro.md

 One crucial note before we dive into the findings.
-Our model is not meant to be predictive and where we differ strongly from the historical model, we think the historical model is likely more accurate.
+Our model is not meant to be predictive and where we differ strongly from the historical model, the historical model is likely more accurate.
-We hope to unearth districts where the demographics tell us that a different outcome is plausible or more likely than we might think.
+We hope to unearth districts where the demographics tell us that a different outcome is more likely than we might think.
 This can cut both
 ways: In AZ-27 our model sees D+6 in a place that is historically R+5.
 We think that makes that district worth a longer look, especially if a strong candidate is running and/or there is strong local organizing.
 Conversely, in AZ-23, we see R+3 where the historical model sees D+8.
 There, we think it might be important to make sure the D candidate is well supported because the demographics might support an R win.

-We also know that our approach misses all sorts of local factors that created the history used by the DR model.

 Some quick observations before we look at the table:

-- Our model is more “optimistic” than the historical model, seeing more D leaning districts (18)
+- Our model is more “optimistic” than the historical model, seeing more D leaning districts (18 vs 13)

 - Our result in AZ-6 is obviously wrong.
-We use population density as one of our predictors and AZ-6, with 20 people/sq mile, is an extreme outlier, one which our model cannot handle.
+We use population density as one of our predictors and AZ-6, with 20 people/sq mile, is a very extreme outlier, one which our model cannot handle.
 We’re working on it!